 Built as two blocks joined by a corridor, the main house was a three-storey cube five bays wide, its flat roof hidden by a parapet.
 The smaller block on the north side, contained the servants rooms and the domestic offices.
 The house was not particularly large - 10 bedrooms, a drawing room, a library and a morning room.
 On the ground floor all the rooms were pale green with white plaster decoration, and whilst we can only infer the colour scheme, on the first floor, three of the principal bedrooms were named Green, Yellow and Blue.

-The house was sold by the Hilyard family in the 1890s and finally to the Hull Corporation who, in 1936, pulled it down to make way for Winestead Hospital.
+The house was sold by the Hilyard family in the 1890s and finally to the Hull Corporation who, in 1936, pulled it down.
 All that remained was a fine stable block designed by John Carr of York.